imagineLife/big-site/content/mongo/transactions.md

 Ops on a single data doc are atomic.
 Single-Doc atomicity can make multi-document operations less necessary.

+## The ATOMIC Nature

+All changes made in a transaction are saved.
+Transactions do not commit SOME changes while rolling back SOME changes - it's all or nothing.
+Data changes made _during the transaction_ are only made _on commit_, not throughout the code workflow.
+Changes can be aborted.
+When this type of abortion happens, _all changes are lost_, none are committed.
+This is useful to protect against "partial" data operations when 1 of several expected transactions fails.

+## Design Good Schemas

+Multi-Doc Transactions should not be a replacement for poor schema design.

 ## Transaction-Level Concerns

 ### Read Concerns